Are your gardens and landscaping BearWise?

 Can I compost in bear country?

 There’s no doubt that composting is good for the planet and compost is good for growing things.
-If you learn what to include and what to leave out and follow the BearWise guidelines, you can have a great compost pile that doesn’t attract critters of all sizes, including bears.
+If you live somewhere bears live too, consider an indoor composter or protecting your compost with a bear-resistant enclosure or electric fence.
+Learn what to include, what to leave out and how to maintain a compost pile that doesn’t attract critters, including bears.
 Find out more >

 Does deer repellent keep out bears?

 There is no scientific evidence that any product or formulation meant to be sprayed on plants or scattered on the ground repels bears.
 In fact, research shows that many products meant to keep deer, rabbits and other critters out of your gardens have strong residual odors that can attract bears.
 Most manufactured products as well as most home-brews contain ingredients such as rotten eggs and other scents that smell enticing to a bear.

 Bear spray has been shown to be the best way to deter an aggressive bear, but it’s not a repellent.
 Bear spray’s potent formula leaves an oily residue behind.
 A motion-activated camera documenting a field study in Great Smoky Mountains National Park showed several bears, deer, squirrels, wild turkeys and a coyote sniffing at bear spray residue.

 Thanks for getting BearWise before you get growing.
 Please pass this along to your neighbors and everyone who gardens in your community.